tuyenshares/personal-website/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
-A corporate lawyer turned student of applied neuroscience, I am passionate about research on cognitive and behavioural science.
-My field of interest includes particularly the relationships between these topics and mindfulness practices.
+A corporate lawyer turned data explorer and MSc student in applied neuroscience, I am passionate about research on behavioral science and ethics in artificial intelligence.

-I am also curious about data analytics and am currently teaching myself Python and R. You can find the repository of my projects [here](https://tuyenshares.github.io/) and some learning reflections about them [here](https://tuyenshares.com/tag/data/).
+Currently involved in a full-time programme learning data analytics, I am teaching myself Python, R and machine learning.
+You can find the repository of my projects [here](https://tuyenshares.github.io/) and some learning reflections about them [here](https://tuyenshares.com/tag/data/).

 In my spare time, I enjoy being in nature, walking and running, as well as in museums and galleries where I get inspired.
-I am also conducting mindfulness workshops here.
+A MBSR trained teacher, I also sometimes conduct mindfulness workshops.